 Released 27 years after the event took place, Message To Love details the myriad of relentless issues that occurred during one of the world's most enduring music festivals.

-At the time recognised for being Woodstock's UK equivalent, the festival quickly descended into anarchy with artists being booed off-stage, multiple crowd invasions on-stage, and thousands of gate-crashers attempting to break into the festival site, which prompted promoter Rikki Farr's well-documented rant (see below).
+At the time recognised for being Woodstock's UK equivalent, the Isle Of Wight Festival quickly descended into anarchy with artists being booed off-stage, multiple crowd invasions on-stage, and thousands of gate-crashers attempting to break into the festival site, which prompted promoter Rikki Farr's well-documented rant (see below).

 The festival's legacy lives on partly due to the 600,000 approximated attendees making it the largest music event of its time, and it being Jimi Hendrix's final performance before his untimely death.